-The profit and loss statement is an essential financial statement for business owners or accountants to account for a specified period.
+The profit and loss statement is essential for business owners or accountants to account for a specified period.
 It helps in overviewing the finances over time.
-The report consists of information that tells about the net profit based on revenues and expenses.
-It reveals how a business can cut its costs and generate profits by driving revenues.
+The report contains information about the net profit based on revenues and expenses.
+It reveals how a business can cut costs and generate profits by driving revenues.

-Also, the profit and loss report is required by the IRS to assess taxes on the business profits.
+Also, the IRS requires the profit and loss report to assess taxes on the business profits.